Signs of a Failing Fuel Pump in Your Polaris Ranger

 Check the Fuel Pump Fuse and Relay: A blown fuse or faulty relay can cause the fuel pump to stop working.
 Check the fuse box and replace any blown fuses, and swap the fuel pump relay with a known working relay to see if that resolves the issue.

-Listen for the Fuel Pump: When you turn the key to the "on" position, you should be able to hear the fuel pump prime for a few seconds.
-If you don't hear anything, it could indicate a failed fuel pump or a problem with the electrical system.
+Listen for the Fuel Pump: When you switch the key to the "on" position, you should be able to perceive the fuel pump priming for a few seconds.
+If there is no audible noise, it could suggest a malfunctioning fuel pump and an issue with the electrical system.

 Check the Fuel Pressure: You can use a fuel pressure gauge to check the fuel pressure at the fuel rail or fuel injector.
 If the pressure is lower than the manufacturer's specification, it could indicate a failed fuel pump or a clogged fuel filter.